 Or you can choose to experience a unique, tailored cooking class, either at Meadowood or in the kitchens of a local winery.
 During a hands-on atelier a Meadowood, the chef will invite you to test your skills with locally-grown produce, some from their very own gardens.
-Then, enjoy the fruits of your labours in a choice of venues: barrel cellar, gallery, cave or garden.
+Then, enjoy the fruits of your labors in a choice of venues: barrel cellar, gallery, cave, or garden.
 You can accompany the recipes with wines, specially chosen for the meal.

 Now that you have recharged your batteries, it's back to the tasting trail.
 Today, you will head south down the famous Silverado Trail, to Darioush where you will experience a first-of-its-kind history and wine exploration.